 Today is the golden age of Facebook marketing.
 Depending on how long your dealership has been active in digital marketing, you might remember the days of nickel clicks in Google.
-Unfortunately, those days are way behind us, but now Facebook is emerging as a gold mine that dealerships can use to get more leads and sell more cars.
-The trick is to strike while the iron is hot.
+Unfortunately, those days are way behind us.
+In its place, Facebook has emerged as a powerful tool for dealerships looking to sell more cars.

 Know What You’re Trying To Accomplish

 Before you start advertising in Facebook, it’s imperative to know what your goals are and which of Facebook’s objectives are most likely to help you achieve those goals.
 Are you looking to generate leads?
 Are you looking to brand your dealership and get your name out there?
 The first step to any great advertising campaign is to make sure you have a solid goal and that you are measuring your results in terms of that goal.
 Otherwise you’re just throwing money against the wall and hoping for results.